mit-riya/Phishing-URL-Detection/README.md

   - Decision Trees and Random Forest
   - k Nearest Neighbors (KNN)

-## Implementation Details

-- **Feature Extraction**: Features are extracted manually from URLs and web pages, while some are obtained directly from the dataset.
-Various techniques are used to extract features such as domain registration length, presence of login forms, and URL length.

 - **Machine Learning Models**:
   - Support Vector Machine (SVM): Different kernels and optimization algorithms are explored to train SVM models for classification.
   - Decision Trees and Random Forest: Variants of decision tree algorithms such as ID3, C4.5, and CART are implemented, along with ensemble methods like Random Forest.